-Continuing Education for Orthopedic Physical Therapy Providers
+Continuing Education for Orthopaedic Physical Therapy Providers

-Highlighting the latest techniques in rehabilitation, pain management and patient education, FORE’s physical therapy courses are specifically designed to provide an increased range of strategies for treating patients with sprains, strains, tendonitis, ligament or muscle tears, inflammation, post-fracture injury, joint pain and special post-operative needs.
+Highlighting the latest techniques in rehabilitation, pain management, and patient education, FORE’s courses offer physical therapists strategies for treating patients who have sprains, strains, tendonitis, ligament or muscle tears, inflammation, post-fracture injury, joint pain, or special postoperative needs.

-- The Detroit Sports Medicine Symposium, held in Detroit, Michigan, from July 13 – 14, 2017
+- Detroit Sports Medicine Symposium, held in Plymouth, Michigan

 - Critical Concepts in Shoulder & Elbow Surgery, held in Las Vegas, Nevada